jheinen/GR.jl/README.md

-# The GR module for Julia
+# Julia package for GR, a visualization framework

 This module provides a Julia interface to the
 [GR framework](http://gr-framework.org/).